vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 **LM Studio** is often praised by YouTubers and bloggers for its straightforward setup and user-friendly interface.
 It offers features like model card viewing, model downloading, and system compatibility checks, making it accessible for beginners in model selection.

 Despite its advantages, I hesitate to recommend LM Studio due to its proprietary nature, which may limit its use in business settings because of licensing constraints.
 Additionally, the inevitable monetization of the product is a concern.
-I tend to favor open-source solutions when available.
+I tend to favour open-source solutions when available.

 **[Lobe Chat](https://chat-preview.lobehub.com/welcome)** and **[Jan](https://github.com/janhq/jan)** are open-source alternatives to LM Studio with nice UIs.